semaphoreci/docs/unpublished/secrets_5b1700562c7d3a0fa9a2abd0.md

     error: http status 504 received from upstream

-Generally speaking using the `-v` switch when things go wrong might help you or Rendered Text reveal the root of problem and correct it.
+Generally speaking using the `-v` switch when things go wrong might help you or Semaphore team reveal the root of problem and correct it.

 [1]: https://docs.semaphoreci.com/article/29-changing-organizations